SallyZ12/portfolios/README.md

 An Exposure can only be deleted if no Transactions are associated with it.
 An Exposure can only be edited/deleted by the Company for which it is associated with.
 A Transaction can only be edited/deleted by the Company for which it is associated with.
-You will be able to see the top 5 Transactions by Par.
+You will be able to see the top 10 Transactions by Par among all Companies.
 You will be able to select all Credits in a specific State regardless of Company.

 Instructions:
-1. Register and if previously registered Log In.
+1. Register and if previously registered, Log In.
 You many also Log In using your Github credentials.
-2. Once registered/logged in you are taking to your Company page where you can Edit your information.
+2. Once registered/logged in you are taken to your Company page where you can Edit your information.
-3. From the Company Page you have access to a variety of links -- the first thing you want to do is add a credit to your by selecting the link "Select An Existing Credit or Create A New Credit".
+3. From the Company Page you have access to a variety of links -- the first thing you want to do is add a credit by selecting the link "Select An Existing Credit or Create A New Credit".
 4. If you do not have any credits in your Portfolio then you will enter the information required for a new Credit.
+5. Once a Credit is associated with a Company, to add a new Transaction select the Link for All Exposures.
+Select the link for the Company in that specific exposure and you are taken to the screen to see only that Exposure and any Transactions that exist.
+6. From this Company Exposure screen you may (1) Edit the Exposure (limit and/or rating) or select to add a new Transaction.
+7. To edit a Credit, select the link for Credits by that Company, Select the link of the Credit Name and then Edit.